Ultra-nationalist Ukrainian battalion gears up for more fighting

 Some Ukrainian politicians have defended Biletsky and his troops as patriots.
 There is lingering doubt, however, over what role Azov might play when the military conflict ends and whether its members could challenge President Petro Poroshenko and his government or threaten the wider public security.

-Biletsky has criticized Poroshenko for losing out on in an information war against Russia and the rebels, and is dismissive of the chances for a negotiated solution to the conflict.
+Biletsky has criticised Poroshenko for losing out on in an information war against Russia and the rebels, and is dismissive of the chances for a negotiated solution to the conflict.

 "How can we settle it peacefully if part of our territory is occupied?
 Will they give us Crimea back?
 How can there be a peaceful way to stop an aggression?," he said.